WRGAS HIGHLIGHTS

 Winner of Gymnastics BC 2023 Inclusion Award Carrie Campbell

+Carrie has demonstrated tremendous and sustained leadership and dedication, both at White Rock Gymnastics Athletics Society and in the broader Surrey community, towards addressing injustice and championing equity and diversity, particularly for 2SLGTBQIA+ people.
 Carrie has shared and led an Inclusion in Sport Initiative at our gym to raise even more awareness, including leading discussions around Inclusion in Sport, and sharing many articles and resources to educate our staff, athletes, and community.
 They are also a supporter and advocate for the Positive Space in Sport initiative - actively promoting inclusiveness in the workplace by leading by example, and providing networking opportunities, information, and resources.
 Carrie is committed to ensuring our gym is accessible for all.
 They have encouraged us to develop and design spaces for a barrier-free environment, that even goes beyond the physical access.
+Carrie has clearly shown an exemplary commitment to improving the lives of members of equity-seeking groups at the gym, in particular through education or awareness-raising efforts.
+Through significant training and commitment, Carrie is leading a movement within our organization - continuing to celebrate diversity and inclusion in our workplace and in the community, recognizing that diversity makes our organization and our community stronger.

 Winner of Gymnastics BC 2023 GFA Coach of the Year Sho Litvack